Are you frequently embarrassed on walks by your dog pulling on the leash?

 Another bonus with the Freedom harness is that it comes in an attractive range of colors.

-OK, we know what color training equipment is doesn’t make a difference to how effective it is, but when your dog looks good, it does get your day off to a good start.
+OK, we know what color training equipment is doesn’t make a difference in how effective it is, but when your dog looks good, it does get your day off to a good start.

 This special leash has clips at either end (to fix onto both fixing points on the harness) and a single handle for ease of operator control of the dog.